compressors.lib

 (co.)RMS_compression_gain_N_chan

-RMS N channel dynamic range compressor gain computer.
+RMS N channels dynamic range compressor gain computer with linear output.

 RMS_compression_gain_N_chan